avinoama/indnegev2017_interactions/README.md

 # indnegev2017_interactions
-This are set of arduino project for a known inidi festival in israel
+This are set of arduino project for a known inidi music festival in israel